betfair/cougar/cougar-guide.md

 Core Cougar
 -----------

 At it's core, Cougar provides an execution venue within which executables can be run.
 Executables are asynchronous in nature, proving results (be those responses or faults) via a callback mechanism.
-In it's simplist form, an execution venue consists of a queue of outstanding execution requests, and a pool of threads which pull work from that queue.
+In it's simplest form, an execution venue consists of a queue of outstanding execution requests, and a pool of threads which pull work from that queue.

 Executables are often simple wrapper classes which map to method calls on a service interface, which is generated from an interface definition, written in Cougar's very own IDL (it looks rather like Thrift but in XML), the implementation of which is written by you (or your developers if you have some at your beck and call).